Dmitri Mendeleev: Later life

+Mendeleev was nominated for Nobel Prize in Chemistry for the last three years of his life, 1905, 1906 and 1907 in 9 nominations.

-In 1905, Mendeleev was elected a member of the Royal Swedish Academy of Sciences.
-The following year the Nobel Committee for Chemistry recommended to the Swedish Academy to award the Nobel Prize in Chemistry for 1906 to Mendeleev for his discovery of the periodic system.
+In 1905, Mendeleev was elected a member of the Royal Swedish Academy of Sciences and received three nominations.
+The following year he received four nominations and the Nobel Committee for Chemistry recommended to the Swedish Academy to award the Nobel Prize in Chemistry for 1906 to Mendeleev for his discovery of the periodic system.
+He was also elected an International Member of the American Philosophical Society.
 The Chemistry Section of the Swedish Academy supported this recommendation.
-The Academy was then supposed to approve the Committee's choice, as it has done in almost every case.
-Unexpectedly, at the full meeting of the Academy, a dissenting member of the Nobel Committee, Peter Klason, proposed the candidacy of Henri Moissan whom he favored.
-Svante Arrhenius, although not a member of the Nobel Committee for Chemistry, had a great deal of influence in the Academy and also pressed for the rejection of Mendeleev, arguing that the periodic system was too old to acknowledge its discovery in 1906.
+The academy was then supposed to approve the committee's choice, as it has done in almost every case.
+Unexpectedly, at the full meeting of the academy, a dissenting member of the Nobel Committee, Peter Klason, proposed the candidacy of Henri Moissan whom he favored.
+Svante Arrhenius, although not a member of the Nobel Committee for Chemistry, had a great deal of influence in the academy and also pressed for the rejection of Mendeleev, arguing that the periodic system was too old to acknowledge its discovery in 1906.
 According to the contemporaries, Arrhenius was motivated by the grudge he held against Mendeleev for his critique of Arrhenius's dissociation theory.
-After heated arguments, the majority of the Academy chose Moissan by a margin of one vote.
-The attempts to nominate Mendeleev in 1907 were again frustrated by the absolute opposition of Arrhenius.
+After heated arguments, the majority of the academy chose Moissan by a margin of one vote.
+The two nominations of Mendeleev in 1907 were again frustrated by the absolute opposition of Arrhenius.

-In 1907, Mendeleev died at the age of 72 in Saint Petersburg from influenza.
+In 1907, Mendeleev died at the age of 72 in Saint Petersburg from influenza, just 6 days short of his 73rd birthday.
 His last words were to his physician: "Doctor, you have science, I have faith," which is possibly a Jules Verne quote.